Sign up for our Newsletter

 - Length to width ratio.

 By analysing each of these characteristics DiamondScore provides a numerical value out of 10 that is displayed within your Quality Diamonds search results.
 This figure can be used to compare several diamonds to each other.
 The higher the score, the better the diamond!
-Click here, for 'the science bit'.
+Click here to find out how our unique DiamondScore works.